Neponsit Beach Hospital: Later use and final closure

+Demolition

 In April 2022, the New York City government announced plans to demolish the remains of the Neponsit Beach Hospital.
 These plans prompted opposition from LGBTQ community.
 As of September 2022, city officials had not finalized plans for the site, although they tentatively planned to convert the hospital site into a parking lot and a lifeguard station.
+In its abandonment, the former Neponsit Hospital buildings had become the site of LGBT-affirming public art with messages such as "Black Trans Lives Matter", "Queer Trans Power", and a pride flag foregrounded by watchful eyes, much of the art done by Hugo Gyrl.
+When plans for the demolition were announced, a school of fish was found living in the Neponsit Hospital site's flooded basement.
+After advocacy efforts by LGBTQ activists and fish rescuers, the fish were rehomed prior to demolition.
+The hospital building was demolished in early 2023.